aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 ### Lambda Hook Setup

-1) Setup the lambda function by deploying a preconfigured CloudFormation template using sam
+1) Using the Cloud9 IDE, setup the lambda function by deploying a preconfigured CloudFormation template using sam

     ```$xslt
     cd ~/environment/aws-ai-qna-bot/workshops/reinvent2018/code/solarflare